zeripath/java-gitea-api/docs/RepositoryApi.md

 RepositoryApi apiInstance = new RepositoryApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-Integer id = 56; // Integer | id of the release
+Long id = 789L; // Long | id of the release
-Integer attachmentId = 56; // Integer | id of the attachment to delete
+Long attachmentId = 789L; // Long | id of the attachment to delete
 try {
     apiInstance.repoDeleteReleaseAttachment(owner, repo, id, attachmentId);
 } catch (ApiException e) {